makhomed/fabrix/docs/tutorial/system.rst

 Function :func:`~fabrix.system.disable_selinux`
-can be used for disablong SELinux on remote machine.
+can be used for disabling SELinux on remote machine.

 Function :func:`~fabrix.system.get_virtualization_type`
 returns None if no virtualization detected, or virtualization type